 Michael Avanesian is the Managing Attorney at JT Legal Group.
 He is responsible for the day to day operations within the firm and oversees the life cycle of each case, from ads that get put out to retaining a client and all the way until he is able to hand a settlement check to the client.

 Michael has an extensive background in computer science and mathematics.
-He obtained his Bachelor of Science Degree in Computer Science and a Master of Science degree in Mathematics from California State University, Los Angeles.
-Michaels emphasis in his undergraduate degree was in computer graphics and artificial intelligence; his interest in pursuing pure mathematics stems from wanting to understand the subject better in relation to computer programming, which involves a lot of math and physics.
+He obtained his Bachelor of Science Degree in Computer Science and a Masters of Science degree in Mathematics from California State University, Los Angeles.
+Michael’s emphasis in his undergraduate degree was in computer graphics and artificial intelligence.
+His interest in pursuing mathematics stems from wanting to understand the subject better in relation to computer programming.

 Michael went on to Southwestern Law School to obtain his Juris Doctor and graduated in the top 10% of his class with honors.
 During his time in law school, Michael wanted to broaden his understanding of as many practices as he could so that he may be able to provide his clients with the best legal advice.
 Since becoming a licensed attorney in California in 2011, Michael has represented clients in property related litigation, general civil litigation, insurance bad faith, probate and personal injury.
 He has been awarded with a distinction of Rising Stars (designation of top-rated practicing attorneys) from 2015-2021.
 Michael has also been named Glendale’s #1 Personal Injury Attorney for 4 years in a row by Super Lawyers.